 Any district not identified for “improvement” can transfer up to 50 percent of its formula allocation under the Teacher Quality State Grants, Educational Technology State Grants, Innovative Programs, or Safe and Drug-Free Schools programs to supplement its allocation under any of the programs listed above, said Norris E. Dickard, senior associate at the Benton Foundation.

-Mary Kusler, legislative specialist for the American Association of School Administrators, said many school districts continue to spend funds on education technology, but there is tremendous pressure on funding at the local level, more than ever before.
+Mary Kusler, legislative specialist for the American Association of School Administrators, said many school districts continue to spend funds on education technology, but there is tremendous pressure on funding at the local level.

 Raymond Yeagley, superintendent of the Rochester School District in New Hampshire, said that despite NCLB’s requirements, technology spending will vary from district to district depending largely on how effectively the district has used technology to date.